ibm-cloud-docs/AnalyticsEngine/working-with-oozie.md

 tz=IST
  ```

- Note that the properties above include the location of the coordinator application, the start and end times, and the time zone.
+ Note that the previous properties include the location of the coordinator application, the start and end times, and the time zone.

 1. Upload the `coordinator.xml` file to HDFS: